 - Solution 1: Let's not add the free quantity (especially when it is the Buy X and Get X offer).
 Let the customer add/increase the quantity and let the free item apply.
 Most customers by themselves add 2 quantities to cart when you show there is a Buy 1 Get 1 offer.
 (Most of us are deal hunters!) - This is what most discount plugins do.

 - Solution 2: Forget the inventory management (In other words, "Screw it!").
-Just dummy the quantity input (A few plugins adopt this concept as well)
+Just dummy the quantity input (A few WooCommerce buy one get one free plugin adopts this concept as well)

 In WooCommerce Discount Rules plugin, we follow the first approach because 99% of the store owners would not want to jeopardize the stock management.
 That would mean they cannot fulfill the order, which would severely damage the brand reputation.

-The plugin displays a discount table on the product page showing there is a "Buy Get 1 Offer" running for the products.
+The WooCommerce buy 1 get 1 free plugin displays a discount table on the product page showing there is a "Buy Get 1 Offer" running for the products.
 And customers know how to get the best of it!
 We love discounts!